Continuity

 If a character loses a title, changes allegiance, or suffers an injury, that change should become an event with a time and source.
 Overwriting a summary removes the explanation for why the truth changed.

 Immutable history creates a stable chain of evidence.
-It also gives the system something concrete to cite when a new scene contradicts the ledger.
+It also gives the system something concrete to cite when a new scene contradicts established continuity.

 High-confidence links should be silent, low-confidence links should be reviewable